-Interest earned from short-term are presented as part of Interest Income account in the 2023 statement of income.
-The outstanding balance of such interest is presented as part of Interest receivable under Trade and Other Receivables account in the 2023 statement of financial position (see Note 5).
+Interest earned from short-term placements is presented as part of Interest under Revenues and as part of Finance income under Other Income (Charges) in the consolidated statements of income (see Note 20.2).
+The outstanding balance of such interest is presented as Interest receivable under Trade and Other Receivables in the consolidated statements of financial position (see Note 6).

-5. TRADE AND OTHER RECEIVABLES
+6. TRADE AND OTHER RECEIVABLES